Octostarco/rke2-installer/README.md

 ## Requirements

-Please make sure to follow the [RKE2 Requirements](https://docs.rke2.io/install/requirements) before you start.
+The only supported OS on cluster nodes is Ubuntu 24.04.
+Make sure to also follow the [RKE2 Requirements](https://docs.rke2.io/install/requirements) before you start.

 ### 1. Add SSH Private Key

+1. Have an SSH key pair and have the public key added to the `authorized_keys` file on all the cluster nodes.

-1. Have your SSH private key stored in `/path/to/key` and make sure it is readable only by the current user:
+2. Have your SSH private key stored somewhere on your machine (e.g. in `/path/to/key`) and make sure it is readable only by the current user:

     ```
     chmod 600 /path/to/key
     ```

-2. Edit `ansible.cfg` and set the path to your SSH private key:
+3. Edit `ansible.cfg` and set the path to your SSH private key:

     ```
     private_key_file = /path/to/key